 A note about Essential Oils

-The list above was extracted from the site personal liberty.
+The list above was uses facts and research from the site personal liberty.